What's at stake in the 2022 midterm elections?

 Colorado: Unlike nearly every Republican running in a competitive Senate seat, construction company CEO Joe O'Dea hasn't been endorsed by Trump.
 That gives the GOP hope that the moderate Republican can beat two-term Democratic centrist Sen. Michael Bennet.
 O'Dea is particularly out of step with most Republicans on abortion, saying that he believes the procedure should be legal through 20 weeks of pregnancy, with exceptions for rape, incest, and danger to the life of the mother after that.

-New Hampshire: Democratic Sen. Maggie Hassan's opponent in the general election wasn't yet known Tuesday night.
-The GOP primary between far-right retired Army Gen. Don Bolduc and state Sen. Chuck Morse was still undecided.
-National Republicans spent millions to boost Morse, whom they view as the candidate better poised to flip this seat.
+New Hampshire: Democratic Sen. Maggie Hassan faces a far-right opponent in the general election, retired Army Gen. Don Bolduc, who defeated the candidate favored by national Republicans, state Sen. Chuck Morse.
+Morse was considered by Republican leaders to be better poised to flip the seat into the GOP column than Bolduc.

 Which Senate races lean Republican?